FG-CLIP 2: A Bilingual Fine-grained Vision-Language Alignment Model: Approach

 \subsection{Training Data}

 \xie{In the first stage, we train on image-text pairs from diverse sources, with a particular emphasis on enhancing semantic depth and linguistic coherence.
-For English, we adopt an enhanced version of the LAION-2B dataset~\citep{xie2025fg}, where we augment the original short captions with detailed long captions generated by LMMs.
+For English, we adopt an enhanced version of the LAION-2B dataset~\citep{xie2025fg}, \iclrre{which augments} the original short captions with detailed long captions generated by LMMs.
 The original captions are often fragmented and contain keyword stacking or irrelevant noise, making them insufficient for training models to understand rich, compositional language.
-We retain original captions to preserve diversity of natural language expressions, while simultaneously training on their enhanced long-caption counterparts.
+We retain original captions to preserve diversity of natural language expressions, while simultaneously training on their long-caption counterparts.
 This dual-caption strategy enables the model to learn from both concise, real-world descriptions and semantically dense, contextually coherent narratives.
-For Chinese, we combine three datasets: Wukong (100 million pairs)~\citep{gu2022wukong}, Zero (250 million pairs)~\citep{xie2023ccmb}, and a large-scale in-house dataset (500 million pairs). }
+For Chinese, we combine three datasets: Wukong (100M pairs)~\citep{gu2022wukong}, Zero (250M pairs)~\citep{xie2023ccmb}, and a large-scale in-house dataset (500M pairs). }

-\xie{In the second stage, we extend training with fine-grained region-text pairs to further improve spatial grounding.
-For English, we use the FineHARD dataset~\citep{xie2025fg}, which includes 12 million images, 40 million bounding boxes with fine-grained region descriptions, and 10 million hard negative samples.
-For Chinese, we use an in-house dataset containing 12 million images.
-An overview of our training datasets is provided in Table~\ref{tab:training_data} in Appendix.}
+In the second stage, we extend training with fine-grained region-text pairs to further improve spatial grounding.
+For English, we use the FineHARD dataset~\citep{xie2025fg}, which includes 12 million images, 40 million bounding boxes with fine-grained region descriptions, and 10 million hard negative samples. \final{For Chinese, we construct a complementary dataset, termed FineRegion-CN, following the region-text annotation pipeline of FineHARD.
+It contains 12 million images with bounding boxes and fine-grained region descriptions in Chinese.
+FineRegion-CN are publicly released to support research on Chinese fine-grained multimodal understanding.} \iclrre{An overview of our training datasets is provided in Appendix~\ref{sec:appendix_data}.}